Emergency Action Plan

 - Facilitate follow-up medical care, interviews, counseling and investigation.

 - No matter what the circumstances, if you decide to flee during an active shooter situation, make sure you have a plan and escape route in mind.
 DO NOT attempt to carry anything in your hands while fleeing.
 Move quickly, keep your hands visible, and follow instructions given by any police officers you may encounter.
 DO NOT try to move any injured people; leave them where they are and notify authorities of their location as soon as possible.
-DO NOT attempt to drive off campus until told it is safe to do so by police.

 What to Expect from Responding Police Officers